Lettria/sdk-python/README.md

 # Introduction

-Lettria official SDK for Python.
+Lettria's official SDK for Python.

-Learn more about our api and it's format with our [documentation](https://doc.lettria.com) and [demo](https://lettria.com/demo).
+Learn more about our API and its format with our [documentation](https://doc.lettria.com) and [demo](https://lettria.com/demo).

 # Overview
 * [Introduction](#introduction)